 - Moses H Cone Memorial Hospital Emergency Department/Cone Health (Greensboro, NC)

 - Seattle Children’s Hospital Emergency Department (Seattle, WA)

 - St. Joseph’s Regional Medical Center Emergency Department/St. Joseph's Healthcare System (Paterson, NJ)

 - University of Iowa Hospitals and Clinics (Iowa City, IA)

 “The 2016 Lantern Award recipients have met a rigorous set of standards for excellence,” said ENA president Kathleen E. Carlson, MSN, RN, CEN, FAEN.
 “We look for the highest level of performance in emergency departments—emergency departments that go above and beyond to ensure quality safe practice and care for their patients.
 I congratulate our 2016 Lantern Award recipients for their high commitment to excellence.”

 The Lantern Award designation is valid for three years.
 Emergency departments can then reapply.

-Recipients will be recognized at ENA’s Awards Gala on September 17, 2016, during Emergency Nursing 2016
+Recipients will be recognized at ENA’s Awards Gala on September 17, 2016, during Emergency Nursing 2016 in Los Angeles.